-Bill Author Description Location Position AB 11 Ward Creates regional climate change coordinating groups to coordinate and implement activities to reduce GHG emissions.
-Activities include reducing energy consumption and energy efficiencies.
-Asm Natural Resources TBD AB 33 Ting Bill will amend the Energy Commission's Energy Conservation Assistance Act which offers two loan programs for energy efficiency and energy generation.
+Bill Author Description Location Position AB 33 Ting Bill will amend the Energy Commission's Energy Conservation Assistance Act which offers two loan programs for energy efficiency and energy generation.
 The proposal would add EV infrastructure and storage to the loan program.
-Asm Utilities and Energy TBD AB 64 Quirk Requires CPUC, CEC, and ARB to develop a strategy on how to achieve SB 100 goals in a cost-effective manner.
-The strategy must include plans to develop the technologies that will help achieve this goal.
-Asm Utilities and Energy TBD AB 75 O'Donnell Kindergarten-Community Colleges Education Facilities Bond Act of 2022.
-We will monitor this bill should provisions for decarbonization, resiliency, and energy efficiency be considered.
-Senate version is SB 22.
-Asm Education Watch AB 96 O'Donnell Extends the sunset for the California Clean Truck, Bus, and Off-Road Vehicle and Equipment Technology Program from 2021 to 2026 and dedicates 20% of funds to be used for commercial deployment heavy-duty trucks.
-Asm Transportation Watch AB 113 Boerner- Horvath Spot bill language amending PUC section 740.16 on electric vehicle grid integration.
+Passed out of Asm Utilities and Energy and referred to Appropriations TBD AB 64 Quirk Bill was gutted and resubmitted to address long-term backup energy supply resources in support of system reliability as more and more wind and solar are added to the grid.
+Asm Utilities and Energy TBD AB 113 Boerner- Horvath Spot bill language amending PUC section 740.16 on electric vehicle grid integration.
 Asm Housing and Community Development Watch AB 322 Salas Requires the Energy Commission to allocate at least 20% of EPIC funds to bioenergy projects for biomass conversion.
-Asm Utilities and Energy TBD
+Passed out of Asm Utilities and Energy by 10-0 and referred to Appropriations Watch